Best dispersal strategies in spatially heterogeneous environments: optimization of the principal eigenvalue for indefinite fractional Neumann problems: Discussion

 Notice that, with both choices, $m\in\tM$.
 For the two possibilities, the eigenvalues $\lambda_{1}(m,1,s)$, $\lambda_{-1}(m,1,s)$ are numerically evaluated, by truncating the Fourier series, for $s\in\{i/100:i=1,\dots,100\}$.
 As shown in Figure \ref{fig:cond}, condition \eqref{eq:la-1>la1} appears to be satisfied for $m=m_{1}$, whereas it does not hold when $m=m_{2}$.
 However, notice also that in this case $\mu_1=\mu_2=1$ (achieved by $\phi_1(x)=\cos x_1$, $\phi_2(x)=\cos x_2$), so that we are in the situation described by the first conclusion of Theorem \ref{prop:dep_on_d}, namely, all the graphs are increasing in $s$.
 Then in this case the minimum of $\lambda_{1}(m,1,s)$ is achieved in $\lambda_{1}(m,1,0^{+})$, no matter whether or not condition \eqref{eq:la-1>la1} is verified.

-In Figure \ref{fig:result}, $\lambda_{1}(m,1,s)=d^s\lambda_{1}(m,1,s)$ is plotted for different choices of the motility coefficient $d<1$.
-When $m=m_{1}$ (so that condition \eqref{eq:la-1>la1} is satisfied) it is possible to observe the transition of the behaviour of $\lambda_{1}(m,1,s)$ from decreasing to increasing (while $d$ increases) developing in the meanwhile a critical point of maximum type.
+In Figure \ref{fig:result}, $\lambda_{1}(m,d,s)=d^s\lambda_{1}(m,1,s)$ is plotted for different choices of the motility coefficient $d<1$.
+When $m=m_{1}$ (so that condition \eqref{eq:la-1>la1} is satisfied) it is possible to observe the transition of the behavior of $\lambda_{1}(m,1,s)$ from decreasing to increasing (while $d$ increases) developing in the meanwhile a critical point of maximum type.
 But, when $m=m_{2}$, in which case condition \eqref{eq:la-1>la1} is violated, $\lambda_{1}(m,1,s)$ develops also critical points of minimum type, while moving from decreasing to increasing.
+Figure \ref{fig:result} suggests a further line of investigation.
+Indeed, it would be interesting to find the proper conditions under which $\lambda_{1}(m,d,s)$ produces internal minimum points, because this would lead to an optimal diffusion strategy of fractional type, but not close to zero.